dodofrog/NextWatch/README.md

 # Movie Tracker App

-A web application for tracking movies, TV shows, and anime.
+A personal project for tracking movies, TV shows, and anime.
+Simplifies and unifies multilple forms of media, while offering important information at a glance

 ## Tech Stack